lamperouge1218/Tech-Blog/README.md

     node server.js

 and open by navigating to the Heroku link listed above.

-Once the server is up, the user should create and account and log in to the site.
+Once the server is up, the user can create an account and log in to the site.
 Once done, the user can begin posting.
 Posts can be edited and deleted by the poster and other posts from the dashboard can be commented.
 The user cannot begin posting without having logged in first.

 ## License